When to visit

 The Wild Pacific Trail in Ucluelet, on the west coast of Vancouver Island, is in fact a network combining three exceptional hiking trails: Lighthouse Loop, Brown's Beach to Artist Loop, and Ancient Cedars & Rocky Bluffs, with a lotal length of about 9 km.
 Venture into BC's temperate rainforest, along the wild Pacific coast.

 The Wild Pacific Trail was brought to life through the efforts of a visionary affectionately known as “Oyster Jim Martin”, and access has always been free.
-Secure donation boxes are provided on site for visitors wishing to make a donation to the Wild Pacific Trail Society to help build and maintain the trails.
-Free interpretive walks are offered every morning in summer at 10 a.m.
+Secure donation boxes are provided on site for visitors wishing to make a donation to help build and maintain the trails.
+Discovery programs are shared on site and you can watch educationnal videos on the web site.

 Distance (round-trip): 2.6 km (loop)